yzdxs/learn-anything/readme.md

 In the mind map above, you will find a [little node](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#0.3,-513.6,2) named 'more' which acts as a gateway to all the research I do.

-I try to [visualise all of world's knowledge](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/) and provide links to resources and articles relevant to each topic.

 It contains :

 - [all the interesting books you can read](http://nikitavoloboev.xyz/knowledge-map/research/books/)